devparikh/Basic-Algorithms/README.md

 # Algorithms
 These are some Algortihms, and projects that I used to practice Problem Solving.
-This algorithm will find the largest perfect square smaller that N. This Algorithm uses loops and varaibles to generate the numbers.
+These algorithms are like recursive, iterative and other algorithms.